ryanwongsa/LensDistortionCorrection/README.md

 - Edge Detection (used to remove noise)
 - Parallel Horizontal / Vertical Square Side Detection (used to determine intervals for squares)
 - Contour Following (used to find when the rectangular blocks ended)
-- Corner Correction (used in the case were the edge detection algorithm was underperforming)
+- Corner Correction (used in the case where the edge detection algorithm was underperforming)
 - Symmetric Feature (Corner) Assignment (method to speed up algorithm / not required if previous algorithms are applied to all quadrants)

-The one requirement of the user is to input the camera's central focus point which enables for good for contour following and side detection.
+The one requirement of the user is to input the camera's central focus point which enables for good for contour following and grid detection.
 An assumption was made whereby if the image was divided into 4 quadrants around the focus point then the distortions are symmetric.

 ![Board Example](/imgSrc/boardExample.png?raw=true "Example Grid Board")